hashgraph/hedera-mirror-node/README.md

 Besides bug fixes, some features may have changed with this release which need your attention, these will be listed here.

+### Removal of command line arguments

+All configuration parameters are now sourced from `./config/config.json` by default.

 ### Inclusion of logging to PostgreSQL database

 The `recordFileLogger`, `balanceFileHistoryLogger` and `balanceFileLogger` write transactions, records and balances to a PostgreSQL database.
 The scripts for creating the database are provided in the `postreSQL` folder.